A grievance is any expression of dissatisfaction by a member or member’s authorized representative about:

 If you would like to inquire about the status of a grievance filed with iCare, please call Customer Service at 1-800-777-4376 (TTY: 1-800-947-3529).

-You can file a grievance or appeal yourself, your treating physician can file one for you, or someone you name may do it for you.
+You can file a grievance or appeal yourself, your treating physician can file one for you, or someone you name can do it for you.
 The person you name would be your appointed representative.
 You can name a relative, friend, advocate, or anyone else to act for you.
 Some other persons may already be authorized under State law to act for you.
 If you want someone to act for you, then you and that person must sign and date a CMS Appointment of Representative form (CMS-1696) or an equivalent document and include it with your request for a grievance or appeal.
 This will give the person you name legal permission to act as your appointed representative.
 This form must be sent to us at:

 Independent Care Health Plan